AlignmentResearch/go_attack/README.md

 This repository contains code for studying the adversarial robustness of KataGo.

-Read about our research here: https://arxiv.org/abs/2211.00241.

-View our website here: https://ANONYMOUS_REPO.far.ai/.
+View our website here: https://go-defense.netlify.app/

 To run our adversary with Sabaki, see [this guide](sabaki/README.md).